-Whether you're working with an awkward space that requires some extra insight when it comes to layout, or you're looking for on-trend bathroom design ideas – hello, colour blocking and open shelving – that have the added benefit of making a small space seem larger, you're sure to find plenty of inspiration with our stylish small bathroom design ideas.
+Whether you're working with an awkward space that requires some extra insight when it comes to layout, or you're looking for on-trend bathroom design ideas – hello, colour blocking and open shelving – we're here to help.
+These ideas have the added benefit of making a small space seem larger, too.

 With some thought – and our clever small bathroom ideas – it's more than possible to pack (almost) everything you want into your bathroom, all that it requires is a clever approach when it comes to the layout.